-The appeal court which hears all appeals against any finding or sentence imposed at SH.
-It consists of 2 military officers and a JA who decide all matters of fact and sentence together.
-They can quash/substitute findings imposed by the CO & cannot impose any punishment greater than the CO imposed.
+The appeal court which hears all appeals against any finding or sentence imposed at Summary Hearings.
+It consists of two military officers and a Judge Advocate who decide all matters of fact and sentence together.
+They can quash/substitute findings imposed by the CO & cannot impose any punishment greater than the CO imposed at Summary Hearing.
 The SAC re-hears cases afresh.

-This is a standing court & is similar in its sentencing powers and procedure to the civilian Crown Court.
+This is a standing court and is similar in its sentencing powers and procedure to the civilian Crown Court.
 It has jurisdiction to try any Service offence.
-All persons subject to service law and civilians subject to Service discipline (some civilians serving in support of British forces overseas) may be tried by the CM for all criminal conduct offences (ie all criminal offences under the law of England & Wales).
-In addition, persons subject to Service law may be tried by the CM for all disciplinary offences, eg absence without leave, while civilians subject to Service discipline may be tried by the CM for a restricted list of disciplinary offences.
+All persons subject to service law and civilians subject to Service discipline (some civilians serving in support of British forces overseas) may be tried by the Court Martial for all criminal conduct offences (ie all criminal offences under the law of England & Wales).
+In addition, persons subject to Service law may be tried by the Court Martial for all disciplinary offences, eg absence without leave, while civilians subject to Service discipline may be tried by the Court Martial for a restricted list of disciplinary offences.
 It can also deal with appeals from the Service Civilian Court.

 Court Martial Appeal Court

-The appeal court from the CM.
-It hears appeals from all cases tried by the CM & is a separate division of the Criminal Appeal Court sitting at the Royal Courts of Justice, London.
+The appeal court from the Court Martial.
+It hears appeals from all cases tried by the Court Martial and is a separate division of the Criminal Appeal Court sitting at the Royal Courts of Justice, London.
 It has equivalent powers to the Criminal Appeal Court.